-Beginning in the fall semester of 2018, the instructional day will be organized around designated class start times and fixed pass times.
-All classes must start at the designated class start times below.
+The instructional day at FAS is organized around designated class start times and fixed pass times.
+All classes (including labs and discussions) must start at the designated class start times below.
 Class will run up to 75 minutes, with the last 15 minutes of the 90 minutes reserved for pass time between classes.

-*With the approval of the Dean of Undergraduate Education, once- or twice-weekly seminars of two hours may begin at 9:45am.
+*With the approval of the Dean of Undergraduate Education, once- or twice-weekly seminars of two hours may begin at 9:45am, 12:45pm, or 3:45pm.
+(Departments may email requests to firstname.lastname@example.org.)

 - To prepare for and implement proper schedule blocks and passing time in preparation for the new Allston campus